Jay0Hx/alien_v2/README.md

  TAB       |                      Feature Name                    | What it does
 -----------------|------------------------------------------------------|-----------------------------------------------------------------------------------
- Power     |                    Engine Power           | Increse the engine power (Faster acceleration)
+ Power     |                    Engine Power           | Increse the engine power (Faster acceleration) Power     |                    Breaking Power           | Adjusts the power of the breaks allowing you to stop faster!